-I just recently discovered RNI Films and immediately fell in love.
+I just recently discovered RNI Films.
 RNI aims to give digital photos an old-school film vibe.
 The app itself has a lot of different editing functions, but I use it solely for its "grain" and "dust" filters.
 I add my preset in VSCO, save to my camera roll, upload the edited photo to the RNI editor for the final touches, and then re-save the final version back to my camera roll.
-I give this app a 10/10!
-It adds such a cool touch to my feed.
+I give this app a 10/10.
+It adds an extra touch to my feed.

 Mobile app | Only available for iOS devices | Free download

-I'm obviously really digging the vintage-y, old-school film trend that has made its way to Instagram, so that's why the 8mm Vintage Camera is also on my list.
+I'm really into the vintage-y, old-school film trend that has made its way to Instagram, so that's why the 8mm Vintage Camera is also on my list.
 This app allows you to record videos with 8 different lenses and 13 aged film looks.
-My favorite feature of this app is that you can apply effects to existing videos in your photo library, so those "oh shit that would have been cool" after-thoughts can still come to life.
+My favorite feature of this app is that you can apply effects to existing videos in your photo library, so those after-thoughts can still come to life.

 Mobile app | Only available for iOS devices. | $1.99

 Unfold is an app entirely dedicated to Instagram story templates.
 There's a basic package available for free plus several different design packs you can purchase for a small fee (around 2 bucks).
-"FF1" is my favorite because it ties in more of that vintage film look!
-(If you haven't guessed yet, my whole photo strategy can be summed up as "vintage.")
+"FF1" is my favorite because it ties in more of that vintage film look.

 Mobile app | Only available for iOS devices. | Free download

 For my fellow detail-oriented, borderline OCD people out there, Preview is both a blessing and a curse.
 Preview features a drag and drop grid that allows you to "preview" the look of your feed before actually posting your content live to Instagram.
 You can even draft captions and search ideas for hashtags.
-One piece of advice: Don't spend too much time rearranging photos on this app, it is a battle against perfection and you will never win.
-I speak from experience...
+My piece of advice: Don't spend too much time rearranging photos on this app, it is a battle against perfection and you will never win.

 Mobile app | Available for iOS and Android devices | Free download